stevage/saltymill/README.md

 sudo salt '*' state.highstate
 ```

+### Watch it build
-You can watch the progress of your server being built, by going to http://<serverip>/saltymill
+You can watch the progress of your server being built.
+Go to http://<serverip>/saltymill